 For swimming out of our pool’s season, the Lux Park Leisure Centre indoor pool in Liskeard (15 mins) is popular and has a water flume for the kids.

-From summer 2017 you can enjoy the beautiful views from our new wonderful spa pool, situated within a terraced garden just a few yards from the swimming pool.
-Also from May 2017 our luxurious new larch and slate pool house will have a theraputic infrared sauna as well as seating area, shower and changing rooms.
+You can enjoy beautiful views from our new wonderful spa pool, situated within a terraced garden just a few yards from the swimming pool.
+Our luxurious new larch and slate pool house has a theraputic infrared sauna as well as seating area, shower and changing rooms.

 You can book heavenly massages and other spa treatments without ever having to leave your cottage with My Personal Sanctuary who offer treatments in your cottage.
 Call 01625 540 557 or email email@example.com to book.